A City worker talks to locals about waste and recycling

 • Waste and ladders floor map game

 You can book games and activities for up to one week.
-Collection is at the City of Swan Depot, 72 Bishop Road, Middle Swan.
+Collection is at the City of Swan Depot, 212 Great Northern Highway, Middle Swan.
 Please contact us to check equipment availability before completing the booking form.

 Games and activities